 I love helping bloggers improve their content through my class Become a Better Blogger: Content Planning.
 When I first got started, I leveraged my existing network and sales were steady.
 But after a few weeks, that initial momentum began to slow down.
 Maybe this is something you’ve seen with your class, too.

 Recently, I saw a big spike in my sales.
-My enrollment rate increased almost ten fold.
 Why?
 I’m so glad you asked!
 Here are four marketing tactics I used that really helped me move the needle.

 1. Use a Benefit-Focused Title When I first launched my class, I titled it “Editorial Calendars for Better Blogging” mostly because the project in my class is helping bloggers produce an editorial calendar.
 After putting together the project plan, I was so focused on the tactics that I didn’t look up and see how the title looked through the eyes of a potential student.